Hawaii Legal Team Ready to Help You After a Workplace or Construction Accident

 - In another excavation site-related case, we helped a client on Maui receive a multi-million dollar settlement after he was severely electrocuted while operating a dump truck, which contacted a live electrical line stretched across an excavation site.
 He lost the use of one eye, one hand, and one foot in the accident.

-Talk to an Experienced Honolulu Accident Attorney if You have been Hurt on the Job
+Talk to an Experienced Honolulu Attorney if You’ve Been Hurt on the Job